OpenNebula/docs/source/integration/references/compile.rst

 Qemu configuration
 --------------------------------------------------------------------------------

 Qemu should be configured to not change file ownership.
 Modify ``/etc/libvirt/qemu.conf`` to include ``dynamic_ownership = 0``.
-To be able to use the images copied by OpenNebula, change also the user and group under"
+To be able to use the images copied by OpenNebula, change also the user and group below the dynamic_ownership setting"